-Quantum machine learning is a promising area of interest, to those in the quantum community and those curious about how quantum computing will impact how complex behaviors and systems can be better understood.
+Quantum machine learning is a promising area of interest to those in the quantum community and those curious about how quantum computing will impact complex systems.
 Machine learning on classical computers is revolutionizing the world of science and business.
 However, the high computational cost of training the models hinders the development and scope of the field.
 Because of this, researchers are looking for new ways to train models with quantum computers that can provide some advantage over classical machine learning algorithms.

 As part of the February Quantum Development Kit (QDK) update, we are releasing our new Quantum Machine Learning (QML) library.
 We’re very excited not only to bring a new library to the QDK, but also one that was developed in collaboration with Microsoft’s quantum research team to build knowledge in the rapidly evolving quantum machine learning space.